Our materiality assessment

 In our risk management, meanwhile, we have a process and the capabilities to identify risks we feel we should not re/insure, be it for environmental and human rights reasons, because they might lead to losses, or both.
 We conduct this analysis through our Sustainable Business Risk Framework and other tailor-made risk management tools.

 We also maintain a formal process for identifying emerging risks called SONAR (systematic observation of notions associated with risk).
 This enables us to spot, at an early stage, newly developing or changing risks that may have an impact on our business, including risks related to sustainability issues.

 Material insights from dialogue with our stakeholders

-Our role as ultimate risk taker in society means that we have an intrinsic interest in maintaining active and ongoing dialogue with our key stakeholders.
+Our role as ultimate risk taker in society means that we have an intrinsic interest in maintaining an active and ongoing dialogue with our key stakeholders.
 Generally speaking, this dialogue works in both directions: our partners expect us to share our risk expertise, thus helping them – and society at large – to form effective responses.
-In turn, we also benefit from this exchange, because it helps us sharpen our understanding of key risks, including sustainability issues, and to set priorities.
+In turn, we also benefit from this exchange because it helps us sharpen our understanding of key risks, including sustainability issues, and to set priorities.

 With regard to such issues, we consider the following groups as our principal stakeholders:

 - Clients: cedents, brokers, corporate clients, government entities, multilateral organisations, non-governmental organisations (NGOs)